RESOStandards/transport/DATA-DICTIONARY.md

 RESO supports use of a Data Dictionary resource in order to advertise lookup metadata.
 This has the advantage of providing human friendly lookup values as well as the ability to more easily replicate large sets of enumerations, such as subdivisions or cities.

 The following testing rules will be used during RESO Certification:
-* Check the data type of the lookup field, e.g. `StandardStatus` or `AccessibilityFeatures`, it should be `Edm.String` for single lookups and `Collection(Edm.String)` for multi.
+* Check the data type of the lookup field, e.g. `StandardStatus` or `AccessibilityFeatures`, it should be `Edm.String` for single enumerations and `Collection(Edm.String)` for multiple enumerations.
-* When using the `Lookup` resource, check that the required annotation is present and in the correct format.
+* Check that the required annotation is present and in the correct format.
 * Check that the `Lookup` resource is present in the metadata, exists on the server, and is defined correctly.
 * All records will be replicated from the `Lookup` resource using `ModificationTimestamp` queries.
 Payload data will then be correlated with what has been advertised.

-Servers **MUST** be able to provide the entire set of lookups relevant for testing through the replication operation, so if the page size is 100 and you give us 101 records with the same timestamp within a given interval, we won't be able to reach the advertised count we collect using the `$count` test.
+Servers **MUST** be able to provide the entire set of lookups relevant for testing through the replication operation, so if the page size is 100 and a given system has 101 records with the same timestamp, we won't be able to reach the advertised count we collect using the `$count=true` test.

 See the [Lookup resource section](#section-22-lookup-resource-for-enumeration-metadata) in the specification for more information.